shaiknawazshareef18/shareef/event-driven-programming/README.md

 ## Event listeners

 When creating an interactive HTML page you will typically use a methodology called [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming).
 Event-driven programming allows us to create code which runs when an event happens.
 What's an event?
-Well, basically everything which happens when the user is interacting with the page!
+Well, it's everything that happens when the user is interacting with the page!

 ✅ TODO: knowledge check on event-driven programming based on reading above

 If we think about the game we're creating, the user is going to click on the start button and type in the textbox.
 We don't know when they're going to perform those actions, in what order they'll do them in, or even if they'll do them at all!
 This means we need to tell the browser, "Hey - I don't know when this is going to happen, but when the user clicks on this button I need you to run this code for me."

 In more technical terms, we tell the browser what code we want to run by "registering an event listener".
 An event listener (sometimes called handler) is a function which runs in response to the event.
 You'll notice there's a [long list of events](https://developer.mozilla.org/docs/Web/Events) which could be raised by a page.
-But fear not!
-Just like `document`, we don't need to know all of the events which could be raised!
+But don't worry!
+Like `document`, you don't need to know all of the events that could be raised!

 Let's talk about our game and the flow.
 We know the user is going to click on the start button to start the game, and then type in the textbox when they're typing out the quote.
 As a result, we're going to need to register two event listeners.
 Event listeners are placed on the elements the user will be interacting with - the button and textbox in our case.